 Let each sending processor have messages to be transmitted to each receiving processor and let all messages have identical sizes [Naghshineh93].
 Thus, in the present example, we have 25 transfers to carry out.
-Each of the ten links $l{t1} \dots l{t5}$, $l{r1} \dots l{r5}$ carries 5 transfers and the two links l{ab} , l{ba} must each carry 6 transfers.
+Each of the ten links $l{t1}...l{t5}, l{r1}...l{r5}$ carries 5 transfers and the two links l{ab} , l{ba} must each carry 6 transfers.
 Therefore the links l{ab} , l{ba} are the network bottlenecks and have the longest active time.
 If the duration of the whole collective communication is as long as the active time of the bottleneck links, we say that the collective communication reaches its liquid throughput.
 In that case the bottleneck links are obviously kept busy all the time along the duration of the communication traffic.
-Assuming in this example a single link throughput 1Gbps, the liquid throughput offered by the network is $(25/6) \times 1Gbps = 4.17Gbps$.
+Assuming in this example a single link throughput 1Gbps, the liquid throughput offered the network by $(25/6) \times 1$ Gbps = 4.17 Gbps.
 Under identical packet size and link throughputs (kept all along this paper for the sake of simplicity) the liquid throughput of a traffic X is the ratio $\#(X)/\Lambda(X)$ multiplied by the single link throughput, where #(X) is the total number of transfers and $\Lambda(X)$ is the number of transfers carried out by one bottleneck link.

 Now let us see if the order in which the transfers are carried out in this wormhole network has an impact on the collective communication performance.
 A straight forward schedule to carry out these 25 transfers is the round-robin schedule, according to which at first each transmitting processor sends the message to the receiving processor staying in front of it, then to the receiving processor staying at the next position, etc. Such a round robin schedule consists of 5 phases.
-The transfers of the first \Rightarrow (\Rightarrow)(\Rightarrow)(,
+The transfers of the first phase of the round-robin schedule may be carried out simultaneously, but the third { \(\), \( transfers, e.g. link l{ab} (marked thick) can not be simultaneously used by the two transfers and None of these two phases can be carried out in less than two time frames and therefore the whole schedule lasts 7 time frames, instead of seemingly 5.
+Therefore the performance of our collective communication carried out according to the round-robin schedule corresponds to the throughput of 25/7 = 3.57 messages per time frame or $(25/7) \times 1$ Gbps = 3.57 Gbps, which is less than the liquid throughput.